ten-eight lookout

 WillhiteWeb.com

 Green Mountain is in a State Forest on the Kitsap Peninsula near Bremerton.
 It is the second highest mountain in the county, slightly lower than neighboring Gold Mountain.
 There are established trails up and around with the climax being the summit.
-The views of Puget Sound and Seattle are surprisingly good given the lower elevation of the mountain.
-The low elevation means you can easily hike up most of the year.
-There are picnic tables on top at the overlook.
+The views of Puget Sound and Seattle are starting to be overgrown, but the low elevation means you can easily hike up most of the year.

 Summit Elevation: 1,639 feet